Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Introduction

-Therefore, \CTS{} would provide a rare ideal system for studying the dynamics of both single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic orderings within the same spin Hamiltonian, simply by adjusting the temperature [Fig. \ref{basic}(a)].
-Notably, modelling the spin dynamics of temperature-dependent magnetic structures can be accomplished by combining Landau-Lifshitz dynamics (LLD) simulations with a recently-developed technique that accounts for the renormalization of the classical dynamics due to quantum effects.
-This latest theoretical approach has proven successful in describing experimental inelastic neutron scattering (INS) data measured at finite temperatures~\cite{rescale_Dahlbom, CoI2_nphys, BLCTO, park_ZVPO}.
+The layered triangular-lattice antiferromagnet \CTS{} [Fig.~\ref{CTS}(a)] satisfies the above criteria, making it an ideal platform for investigating the contrasting dynamical properties of single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ phases.
+Upon cooling, it undergoes two antiferromagnetic transitions at \TNo{} = 38\,K and \TNt{} = 26.5\,K [Fig.~\ref{CTS}(b)], with neutron diffraction revealing magnetic Bragg peaks at the $M$ points of the Brillouin zone in both phases ($\mathbf{Q}_{\nu} = \mathbf{G}_{\nu}/2$ with $\nu=1,2,3$, where $\mathbf{G}_{\nu}$ are reciprocal lattice vectors related by 120 degree rotations about the $c$-axis)~\cite{CTS_tripleQ_natcomm, CTS_tripleQ_nphys}.
+As detailed in Section III.
+B, the triple-${\mathbf{Q}}$ nature of the low-temperature phase has been revealed by a combination of this diffraction result and bulk transport measurements, while the intermediate-temperature phase is believed to exhibit single-${\mathbf{Q}}$ order.
+This makes \CTS{} a rare ideal system for investigating distinct dynamical signatures of single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic orderings under the same spin Hamiltonian, simply by adjusting temperature [Fig.~\ref{CTS}(b)].
+Notably, these temperature-dependent spin dynamics can be systematically modeled using Landau-Lifshitz dynamics (LLD) simulations combined with a recently developed technique that accounts for the quantum renormalization of the classical dynamics.
+This latest approach has proven successful in describing experimental INS data measured at finite temperatures~\cite{rescale_Dahlbom, CoI2_nphys, BLCTO, park_ZVPO}.